opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 2. Confirm your approving officer and frequently used cost centre.
 3. Choose the routing option you prefer.
 4. Tap **Save Changes**.
 Your preferences will be updated.

+### The app tells me that my cost centre/approving officer is not valid anymore.
+These errors show when:
+* Your agency do not use the cost centre anymore;
+* Your approving officer is not in charge of this cost centre anymore, and/or
+* Your approving officer has left the agency.

+When this happens, **select another** cost centre or approving officer for your agency approval settings.

+Note: If either cost centre or approving officer are invalid, orders you check out for that agency will be **sent to you first**, even if auto-approval is on.

 ### Can I have different approval settings for different corporate billing accounts?
 Nope.
 Approval settings are tied to your agency, and not to the corporate billing account.